parse-community/parse-server/README.md

 * `loggerAdapter` - The default behavior/transport (File) can be changed by creating an adapter class (see [`LoggerAdapter.js`](https://github.com/ParsePlatform/parse-server/blob/master/src/Adapters/Logger/LoggerAdapter.js)).
 * `sessionLength` - The length of time in seconds that a session should be valid for.
 Defaults to 31536000 seconds (1 year).
 * `revokeSessionOnPasswordReset` - When a user changes their password, either through the reset password email or while logged in, all sessions are revoked if this is true.
 Set to false if you don't want to revoke sessions.
+* `accountLockout` - Lock account when a malicious user is attempting to determine an account password by trial and error.

 ##### Logging